FranciscoRodriguezCode/fullpip-notes/README.md

 8. Use the buttons at the bottom to:
    - Download your notes as a .txt file
    - Copy all notes to clipboard

+## Things to have in mind
+1. Progressive Web App deletes all text in textbox if app is closed, please save as .txt or copy text to clipboard.
+2. To create a new file, simply close app and reopen, you will be prompted to enter a new file name.

 ## Author